Convert Abandoning Visitors To Customers:

 On average, around 96% of people who visit a website will leave without generating a lead or converting.
 Many have no intention or desire to convert.
 They are probably not be in the market for what you sell or offer.
 Some will have arrived on your site by mistake or are simply doing research.

-However, there will be an unknown proportion of visitors who are currently in the market for your product or service.
+However, there is a proportion of visitors who are currently in the market for your product or service, but abandon your site.
 These visitors could potentially be persuaded to buy if they are engaged in the right way and your value proposition is sufficiently compelling.
 This is where your conversion activity needs to be targeted – site abandonment may be costing you dearly.

 A systematic approach to website optimisation will allow you to identify areas for improvement.
-Beyond this there are two tools that can help improve conversion for those visitors that abandon your site.
+Beyond this there are two kinds of tools that can respond to site abandonment and shopping basket abandonment.
+It is possible to convert abandoning visitors.

-Shopping cart abandonment is a massive problem for online retailers.
+Shopping cart abandonment is a massive problem for online retailers and if you can convert abandoning visitors you could massively increase revenues.
 Taking statistics from 29 different studies, the Baymard Institute in the UK, have estimated that around 68% of online shopping carts are abandoned.
 Just reducing this rate by 1% could increase revenues by millions of pounds a year for major retailers.

 For those visitors who you don’t have contact details for or abandon your site before they login, there is onsite re-marketing.
 This uses real-time personalised onsite messaging to target form abandonment and other revenue-reducing behavioural issues (e.g. when visitors move to exit your site or become inactive).
-Onsite re-marketing help to increase visitor engagement levels and should improve your conversion rate.
+Onsite re-marketing helps to increase visitor engagement levels and should allow you to convert more abandoning visitors by reducing site abandonment.

 Why don’t sites use these solutions?